Etimo/diamonds2/example-bots/node/README.md

 First you need to register one or more bots if not already done.
 This can be done using the following command:

-`bot register --name <name> --email <email>`
+`bot register --name <name> --email <email> --password <password`

 The application will print out a token if the registration was successful.
-Don't loose this token, it is your password to be able to play using this bot!
+Don't loose this token, you have to use this token to control your bot.

 ## Run a game session